1winner137/yt-dlite/README.md

 # YT-Lite

 **YT-Lite** is a lightweight, versatile video/audio downloader that offers both a clean GUI and powerful command-line interface.
-Built on top of yt-dlp with simplicity in mind,and they works in similar in many ways.
+Built on top of yt-dlp with simplicity in mind, and they works similarly in many ways.

 ![YT-Lite Logo](https://github.com/1winner137/yt-lite/blob/main/.github/yt-dlp.svg)